MalikAQayum/SteamTracker/README.md

 - adds a http://timekillerz.eu/ profile link.
 - adds a https://c7k.jfietkau.me/ profile link.

-There are 4 Settings:
+Optional Settings:
-- enable StoreTracker = adds a Steam-Tracker button on the store page that directs to the app page on Steam-Tracker.
+- StoreTracker = adds a Steam-Tracker button on the store page that directs to the app page on Steam-Tracker.
-- enable HubTracker = adds a Steam-Tracker button on the app hub page that directs to the app page on Steam-Tracker.
+- HubTracker = adds a Steam-Tracker button on the app hub page that directs to the app page on Steam-Tracker.
 - Showcase Default  = adds the default showcase. <br />
 (if all privacy settings are public, it adds a table with all your removed stats / changelog / recent activity.)
 - Showcase Recent Activity = adds a Recent Activity Showcase.<br />
 (if user is a registret user on Steam-Tracker and has NOT set their recent activity private, then it only showcases the recent activity.)
+- Showcase Rarest Owned Appids  = adds the Rarest Owned Appids showcase.

 ## Installation